 You’re not alone in this curiosity!
-Spain’s rich history and regional diversity have created a wide range of hair colors, eye shades, and facial features.
+Spain’s long history, regional variety, and mix of cultures have shaped a fascinating range of hair colors, eye shades, and facial features.

 In this article, we’ll explore: